-11. Except as provided above, specialist badges are to be worn on the left arm one-quarter inch above the point of the cuff or good conduct badge respectively (7 inches from bottom of sleeve when no pointed cuff or good conduct badge is worn).
-Where more than one specialist badge is worn, a quarter-inch is to be left clear between each badge, and badges are to be worn in the following order commencing at the bottom:-
+15. Except as provided above all other skill and specialist badges are to be worn on the left arm one-quarter inch above the point of cuff or good conduct badge respectively (2 inches from the cuff seam on blouses, battledress, khaki and 7 inches from the bottom of the sleeve on jackets, service dress, O.R.s R.M.
+Grooms only).
+Where skill and specialist badges are worn together a quarter inch is to be left clear between each badge, and badges are to be in the following order commencing at the bottom:-